Pupils in primary and lower secondary school

 School year.
 The time allocated to teaching shall not be less than 38 weeks within a framework of 45 consecutive weeks during the school year.
 The school year normally starts on August 1st each year.

-Pupil in primary and lower secondary school.
+Pupils in primary and lower secondary school.
 Children and young people that, in accordance with the Education Act section 2-1 have the right and obligation to undertake primary and lower secondary education.
 This usually applies to children and young people from 6 to 15 years of age.
 It also includes persons older than 15 who get education on primary or lower secondary school level.

 Grade.
 The grades in primary and lower secondary schools span from 1st to 10th grade.
 All pupils are transferred to the next grade each year.

-Primary/ lower secondary.
+Primary/lower secondary.
 Primary school consists of 1st to 7th grade.
 Lower secondary school consists of 8th to 10th grade.

 Primary and lower secondary schools.
 Primary and lower secondary schools are municipal, county municipal or state schools for primary and lower secondary education, according to the Education Act section 13-1, or private (chartered) primary and lower secondary schools approved under the Education Act.